thiagomvilela/c-and-cpp-language-beginner-to-advanced/README.md

 - Create repeating loops (While, For)
 - Use Logical Connectors (AND, OR, NOT)
 - Working with Simple or Compound Conditionals (IF, Switch Case)
-- do math operations
+- Do math operations
 - Use different types of variables (Int, Float, Char, Boolean)

-ESSENTIAL
+Essential:

 - Review on Defining and Printing Variables
 - Review of Vectors, Matrices and Loops
-- how to use pointers
+- How to use pointers
 - How to clean the screen
 - Use returnless functions
 - Use return functions (Integers, Characters, Booleans)